Azure/azure-table-archiver/docs/development.md

-AzureTableArchive Development Guide
+Development Guide
 ========

-The AzureTableArchive library is broken into several modules.
+The AzureTableArchiver is broken into several modules.

 ### Domain.fs
 The Domain module contains general type definitions for both structure and behavior.